stuyoder/arm-systemready/ES/README.md

  - Ubuntu 18.04 LTS with at least 64GB of free disk space.
  - Must use Bash shell.
  - User should have **sudo** privilege to install tools required for build

 ### Steps to build SystemReady ES ACS live image
 1. Clone the [Arm-SystemReady](https://github.com/ARM-software/arm-systemready-acs) repo.

-2. Navigate to the ES/scripts directory
+2. Navigate to the ES/scripts directory <br />
- cd arm-systemready/ES/scripts
+ `cd arm-systemready/ES/scripts`

-3. Run get_source.sh to download all related source for the build.
-Provide the sudo permission when prompted ./build-scripts/get_source.sh
+3. Run get_source.sh to download all related sources and tools for the build.
+Provide the sudo permission when prompted <br />
- (Downloads source & tools required , give **sudo** password to install  depended tools )
+ `./build-scripts/get_source.sh` <br />

-4. To start the build of the ES ACS live image, execute the below step ./build-scripts/build-es-live-image.sh
+4. To start the build of the ES ACS live image, execute the below step <br />

-5. The bootable image will be available in **/path-to-arm-systemready/ES/scripts/output** , if all of above steps are success.
+ `./build-scripts/build-es-live-image.sh`

-filename: ES_acs_live_image.img
+5. If all of above steps are successful, the bootable image will be available at **/path-to-arm-systemready/ES/scripts/output/es_acs_live_image.img**

 ## Build output
 This image comprises of two FAT file system partitions recognized by UEFI: <br />
 - 'acs-results' <br />